willhunt914/PIDBOX/README.md

 Code First prototype should be done by 5/18 so that we can have a lot of time to test the code.

-Our work should be done 5/31 and thats when we should do documentation. we did documentation throughout so that we could have more time on the project.
+Our work should be done 5/31 and thats when we should do documentation.
+We did documentation throughout so that we could have more time on the project.

 ### Code